Secure Summation via Subset Sums: A New Primitive for Privacy-Preserving Distributed Machine Learning: Related Work

 Cryptographic approaches based on homomorphic encryption \cite{aono2016privacy,aono2018privacy} typically try to protect a private client's data from an aggregating server but not from other clients.
-Clients encrypt their gradients with the same key before sending them to the server, which then performs model updates in the encrypted space.
-The resulting model can be decrypted by the clients.
-The encryption scheme of Shi et al. \cite{shi2011privacy} allows the clients to encrypt their gradient with different keys, but requires a trusted setup phase with a trusted server, or communication between the clients.
-Methods based on generic secure multiparty computation use secret sharing \cite{beimel2011secret}, where a secret value is distributed between the clients in several parts such that a certain number of them is required to reconstruct it.
+Clients encrypt their summands with the same key before sending them to the server, which then performs the summation in the encrypted space.
+The resulting sum can be decrypted by the clients.
+The encryption scheme of Shi et al. \cite{shi2011privacy} allows the clients to encrypt their summands with different keys, but requires a trusted setup phase with a trusted server, or communication between the clients.
+Methods based on generic secure multiparty computation use secret sharing \cite{beimel2011secret}, where a secret value is distributed between the clients in several parts such that a certain number of clients is required to reconstruct the secret value.
 These protocols require communication between the clients and often a large number of honest clients \cite{ben1988completeness,chaum1988multiparty}.
-Methods without this last restriction \cite{lindell2011ips} still need direct communication between clients, which might not be possible in, e.g., the setting from the introduction where the vendor of a server software wants to gather usage statistics, since especially database servers often only allow connections from a whitelist of IP addresses for security reasons.
-Bonawitz et al. \cite{bonawitz2017practical} proposed a protocol that is based on a similar idea as ours, i.e., adding noise that cancels out later.
+Methods without this last restriction \cite{lindell2011ips} still need direct communication between clients, which might not be possible, e.g., in the setting from the introduction where the vendor of a server software wants to gather usage statistics, since especially database servers often only allow connections from a whitelist of IP addresses for security reasons.
+Bonawitz et al. \cite{bonawitz2017practical} propose a protocol that is based on a similar idea as ours, i.e., adding noise that cancels out later.
 However, it requires a trusted server to distribute keys in the setup phase.
-Trusting an already established distributed public infrastructure (Tor) as in our case typically comes with a much lower risk than having to trust a single party that sets up and manages a server with software that is used for only one specific application.
+Trusting an already established distributed public infrastructure (e.g., Tor), as in our case, typically comes with a much lower risk than having to trust a single party that sets up and manages a server with software that is used for only one specific application.